REGISTRATION OF FINTECH COMPANY

 Also, the Nigerian Communications Commission (NCC) regulates FinTech businesses where the FinTech services being offered by a company involves mobile phones pursuant to the Licence Framework for Value Added Service (VAS) issued by the NCC.

-Generally, there are no special funding requirements and special incentive scheme for investment in FinTech business in Nigeria.
+Generally, there are no special funding requirements and special incentive schemes for investment in FinTech business in Nigeria.
 However, there are some incentives generally available in Nigeria, which may be relevant to the FinTech industry.
 These incentives were adopted by the Nigerian government to encourage both local and foreign investors to invest in Nigeria.
-They include: Pioneer status, incentives for venture capital companies and Deduction for Research & Development.
+They include Pioneer status, incentives for venture capital companies, and Deduction for Research & Development.